 Right now, there is no safety data on the long-term use of beta-alanine when training.
 However, because of the non-essential nature of this amino acid, the likelihood of safety concerns are low.

-Runners stand to benefit significantly from the use of Beta-Alanine.
+Beta-alanine is good for runners because it can reduce exercise fatigue, allowing the athletes to run longer.
 Studies show that after ingesting beta-alanine, runners improved their running time, increased muscle carnosine, and experienced benefits in their overall athletic performance.

-Fortunately, the itch is a natural side-effect and should not deter you from enjoying your pre-workout.
+The itch is a natural pre-workout side effect and should not deter you from enjoying it.